-We were billed by Grant Thornton LLP the aggregate amount of approximately \$32,000 in respect of fiscal 2012 for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and which are not included in the amounts listed above under "Audit Fees."
-Grant Thornton did not bill us for any such amount in 2013.
-In fiscal 2012, such amounts related primarily to updating our shelf registrations.
+We were billed by Grant Thornton LLP and its affiliates the aggregate amount of approximately \$20,000 in respect of fiscal 2015 and \$234,000 in respect of fiscal 2014 for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and which are not included in the amounts listed above under "Audit Fees."
+In fiscal 2015, such amount related to updating our shelf registration statements.
+In fiscal 2014, such amounts related primarily to the issuance and sale by us of our 5.25% Senior Notes due 2022 and an S-8 registration statement.